DBremen/DirksWiki/docs/General/Understanding_mysteries_of_human_behaviour.md

 through military exploits, politics, exploration, and similar achievements in ways that most women have not.
 In other words, evolutionary processes bred men to seek attention and take risks.

+The reproductive success of women doesn\'t depend on how many men she has sex with, but on her ability to get access to resources (like food, shelter, and protection) for herself and her children.
+Women are therefore more discriminating than men.
+She won\'t pick the first guy around.
+This causes women to compete with each other for access to resources.
+A man that is perceived as wealthy and having status has an advantage.
+So mating choices (showing up as unconscious preferences) are influenced by the fact that women have more at stake than men do.